 Understand the Quota 1 and Quota 2 application system

 It is necessary to understand the application process if you want to study abroad at University of Copenhagen in Denmark.
 Here you can read about quota 1 and quota 2 and how to apply for admission for a bachelor programme at University of Copenhagen (UCPH).
 Furthermore it is important to know the admission requirements for the bachelor programme you wish to apply for.
-Be aware, at the University of Copenhagen all bachelor programmes are taught in Danish and require the highes level in Danish or documentation for academic language skiulls in Danish.
+Be aware, at the University of Copenhagen all bachelor programmes are taught in Danish and require the highest level in Danish or documentation for academic language skiulls in Danish.
 Find out how to obtain Danish language qualifications

 If you have a non-danish exam you can apply for admission via quota 1 and quota 2 before the 15 March 12.00.
 You need to fulfill the admission requirements no later than the 5 july 12.00 the year you apply.
 You can apply for admission to the University of Copenhagen’s bachelor programmes via optagelse.dk.
 The information on optagelse.dk regarding the University of Copenhagen is in Danish only.